 - 31 May 2016: First approved PIRS - 3 January 2018: Tweaks to some terminology and expansion of points of clarification to identify product groups and how expectations for supply plan updates are set.
 Changed from task order disaggregation to product group-level disaggregation. - II February 2019: Targets information relocated to Annex C. - 17 March 2020: Maternal and child health commodities removed from the product groups listed in Point of Clarification 2, as this reporting is no longer required by USAID Task Order 4. - 19 May 2021: PIRS format changes.
-Responsible Individuals and Data Quality section updated. - 09 March 2022: No changes.
+Responsible Individuals and Data Quality section updated. - 22 February 2022: No changes. - 4 August 2023: No changes.